Burrata Cheese vs Ricotta Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Ricotta Cheese has a fat content of varies and a moisture content of none.
 Ricotta's texture can be described as "soft, moist".

-Burrata Cheese has a mild, lactic flavor.
-Ricotta Cheese has a sweet, slightly creamy flavor.
+Burrata Cheese has a mild, lactic taste.
+Ricotta Cheese has a sweet, slightly creamy taste.
 Ricotta's aroma can be described as "mild".

 Appearance and Aging